Oblique corrections when $m_W \neq m_Z \cos{\theta_W}$ at tree level: Extensions of the SM with scalar triplets

 \subsection{Oblique parameters}

-In general, one may write each model parameter $O^\mathrm{BBM}$ in the form \be O^\mathrm{BBM} = O^\mathrm{BBM}_\mathrm{scalars} + O^\mathrm{BBM}_\mathrm{fermions} + O^\mathrm{BBM}_\mathrm{gauge}, \ee where \begin{itemize} \item $O^\mathrm{BBM}_\mathrm{scalars}$ is the contribution to $O^\mathrm{BBM}$ from diagrams that have \emph{at least one physical} scalar in the loop (hence, one includes diagrams where either a gauge or a Goldstone boson is in one internal line of the loop and a physical scalar is in the other internal line). \item $O^\mathrm{BBM}_\mathrm{fermions}$ is the contribution to $O^\mathrm{BBM}$ from diagrams that have two fermions in the loop; \item $O^\mathrm{BBM}_\mathrm{gauge}$ is the contribution to $O^\mathrm{BBM}$ from diagrams that have \emph{only} gauge bosons, Goldstone bosons, and/or ghosts in the loop. \end{itemize} $O^\mathrm{BBM}_\mathrm{fermions}$ is gauge-independent because it has neither gauge nor Goldstone bosons in the loops.
-We have found that $O^\mathrm{BBM}_\mathrm{scalars}$ is also gauge-independent.
-On the other hand, $O^\mathrm{BBM}_\mathrm{gauge}$ depends on the gauge, and that gauge-dependence only disappears in the subtraction of the analogous contribution in the BM.
-This means that the gauge-dependence of $O^\mathrm{M}_\mathrm{gauge}$ is the same when M is either the BBM or the BM1 or the BM2, provided the same value of $\rho$ is utilized and the input observables in the renormalization procedure of the EW sector are the same.
-Thus, gauge-dependence cancels out in the subtracted oblique parameters, \viz\ in $O^\mathrm{BBM}_\mathrm{gauge} - O^\mathrm{BM}_\mathrm{gauge}$.
+In general, one may write each model parameter $O^\mathrm{M}$ (M$\, =\, $BBM, BM1, BM2) in the form \be O^\mathrm{M} = O^\mathrm{M}_\mathrm{scalars} + O^\mathrm{M}_\mathrm{fermions} + O^\mathrm{M}_\mathrm{gauge}, \ee where \begin{itemize} \item $O^\mathrm{M}_\mathrm{scalars}$ is the contribution to $O^\mathrm{M}$ from diagrams that have \emph{at least one physical} scalar in the loop (hence, one includes diagrams where either a gauge or a Goldstone boson is in one internal line of the loop and a physical scalar is in the other internal line). \item $O^\mathrm{M}_\mathrm{fermions}$ is the contribution to $O^\mathrm{M}$ from diagrams that have two fermions in the loop; \item $O^\mathrm{M}_\mathrm{gauge}$ is the contribution to $O^\mathrm{M}$ from diagrams that have \emph{only} gauge bosons, Goldstone bosons, and/or ghosts in the loop. \end{itemize} $O^\mathrm{M}_\mathrm{fermions}$ is gauge-independent because it has neither gauge nor Goldstone bosons in the loops.
+We have found that $O^\mathrm{M}_\mathrm{scalars}$ is also gauge-independent.
+On the other hand, $O^\mathrm{M}_\mathrm{gauge}$ depends on the gauge, and that gauge-dependence only cancels with the analogous contribution in the BM upon subtraction.
+This means that the gauge-dependence of $O^\mathrm{M}_\mathrm{gauge}$ is the same for BBM, BM1, and BM2 provided the same value of $\rho$ is utilized and the input observables in the renormalization procedure of the EW sector are the same.
+Thus, gauge-dependence cancels out in the subtracted OPs, \viz\ in $O^\mathrm{BBM}_\mathrm{gauge} - O^\mathrm{BM}_\mathrm{gauge}$.
 We have explicitly checked this fact for the triplet extensions of the SM introduced above.